Beak Horn Stake

 Gift of Stephen Eisenhart

-Large "beak horn" stake.
-One flange is flat-topped with one square corner, the other beveled.
-Round-sectioned & tapered "beak" with a skewed end.
-Squared post with chamfered corners and tapered tang.
+Long-nosed "beak horn" stake.
+One flange is flat-topped with one beveled edge and one squared edge and a rounded, beveled tip.
+Round-sectioned, long tapering "beak" with a pointed end.
+Squared post with chamfered corners and a stepped-down tapering tang.

-Label:This large, heavy tool had a myriad of uses, limited only by the various shapes of its working surfaces.
+Label:This large tool had a myriad of uses, limited only by the various shapes of its working surfaces.
 With a heavy integral post, stakes were set into square holes in either workbenches or tree stumps, and functioned much like blacksmith's anvils.

 Provenance:From the Eisenhart collection of tinsmithing tools.